-How Tec + Art+ Fashion could save a rainforest + how it produces 40% of our Oxygen and if we lost 50% of our Oxygen just for 1 second = Everybody dies = Todays conversation
+How Tec + Art+ Fashion could save our planet + how it produces 40% of our Oxygen and if we lost 50% of our Oxygen just for 1 second = Everybody dies = Todays conversation

 26 million hectares will be destroyed for palm oil by 2025 which is 64247399.181 acres which is like if we put Alaska , California , and Texes in one and then burned every single plant down and turned it into a palm oil field.
 Can you imagine that and thats just in the next 9 years and all for 14 billion dollars a year in exports which is nothing .
 California Exported 171.9 Billion and its largest export was tec last year alone..